-|Positive Consequences of Declining Fertility: Socio-Economic Analysis of Punjab Pakistan|
+|Positive Consequences of Declining Fertility: Socioeconomic Analysis of Punjab, Pakistan|

-|1Department of Economics,National College of Business Administration & Economics, Lahore, Pakistan|
+|Department of Economics National College of Business Administration and Economics, Lahore, Pakistan|

 Viewed : 3439 times

 Downloaded : 2898 times.

-Keywords : Fertility, Employment Rate, Under-Five Mortality, Punjab
+Keywords : Fertility, Employment Rate, Under-five Mortality, Punjab

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Materials and Methods: Data in this study is gathered from Multiple Indicator Cluster Survey 2013-14.
-Regression analysis isused to investigate the relationship of fertility determinants, two-way scatter plot and confidence intervals are plotted.
-For the empirical analysis, Total Fertility Rate is taken as an outcome variable while employment rate, under-five mortality and contraceptive use were considered as determinants.
+Materials and Methods: Data in this study were gathered from Multiple Indicator Cluster Survey 2013-2014.
+The regression analysis was employed to evaluate the relationship of fertility determinants, followed by plotting two-way scatter plots and confidence intervals.
+For the empirical analysis, the total fertility rate (TFR) was taken as an outcome variable while the employment rate, under-five mortality, and contraceptive use were considered as determinants.

-Results: The outcome of this study is that child mortality is a very significant variable in determining the level of fertility and it has the coefficient value of .0096.
-It is found that child mortality has a negative relationship with fertility rates.So it might be reduced to overcome the issue of high fertility rates at the district level of Punjab.
-Contraceptive use is also a very effective variable in determining the level of fertility and have the negative coefficient value of -.033.Instead, employment rates is a very useful variable for the determination of fertility level.
+Results: The results indicated that child mortality is a very significant variable in determining the level of fertility and it had the coefficient value of 0.0096.
+It was further found that child mortality has a positive relationship with fertility rates.
+Thus, child mortality must be reduced to overcome the issue of high fertility rates at the district level of Punjab.
+Contraceptive use was also a very effective variable regarding determining the level of fertility and had a negative coefficient value of -0.033.
+Finally, the employment rate was a very useful variable for the determination of fertility level.

 Cite By, Google Scholar